 Using numbers from the simple balance sheet shown, for example, the debt ratio can be calculated as follows:

 This formula returns the debt ratio of 0.375.
 This indicates that 37.5 percent of the firm’s capital comes from debt.

 No guideline exists for debt ratio.
 Appropriate debt ratios vary by industry and by the size of the firm in an industry.
-In general, small firms that use QuickBooks probably want to show lower debt ratios than larger firms.
+In general, small firms that use QuickBooks probably want to show lower debt ratios than larger firms do.

-Small firm see their operating income fluctuate more wildly than large firms.
+Small firms see their operating income fluctuate more wildly than large firms do.
 Because of that fluctuation, carrying and servicing such debt are more problematic.
 Lower debt, therefore, is probably better.